ZANTAC INJECTION PREMIXED Rx

 May increase triazolam, midazolam, glipizide, procainamide levels.
 May decrease ketoconazole, atazanavir, delaviridine, gefitnib levels.
 Monitor anticoagulants.
 May cause false (+) urine protein test with Multistix.

-Headache, GI disturbances, jaundice, hepatitis, rash; rare: CNS disturbances, arrhythmias, blurred vision, arthralgia, myalgia, inj site reactions, blood dyscrasias, anaphylaxis, angioneurotic edema, acute interstitial nephritis, bradycardia with rapid administration (IV); increased risk of pneumonia (see literature).
+Headache, GI disturbances, jaundice, hepatitis, rash; rare: CNS disturbances, arrhythmias, blurred vision, arthralgia, myalgia, inj site reactions, blood dyscrasias, anaphylaxis, angioneurotic edema, acute interstitial nephritis, bradycardia with rapid administration (IV); increased risk of pneumonia (see full labeling).